PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 ## Stream ciphers
 <chapterId>479aa6f4-45c4-59ca-8616-8cf8e61fc871</chapterId>

-Symmetric encryption schemes are standardly subdivided into two types: stream ciphers and block ciphers.
+Symmetric encryption schemes are standardly subdivided into two types: **stream ciphers** and **block ciphers**.
 This distinction is somewhat troublesome, however, as people use these terms in an inconsistent manner.
 In the next few sections, I will set out the distinction in the way I think is best.
 You should be aware, however, that many people will use these terms somewhat differently than I set out.

 Let’s first turn to stream ciphers.
 A **stream cipher** is a symmetric encryption scheme where encryption consists of two steps.

 First, a string the length of the plaintext is produced via a private key.
 This string is called the **keystream**.

-Next, the key stream is mathematically combined with the plaintext to produce a ciphertext.
+Next, the keystream is mathematically combined with the plaintext to produce a ciphertext.
 This combination is typically an XOR operation.
 For decryption, you can just reverse the operation.
-(Note that A XOR B = B XOR A, in the case A and B are bit-strings.
-So the order to an XOR operation in a stream cipher does not matter for the result.
-This property is known as commutativity.)
+(Note that $A \oplus B = B \oplus A$, in the case $A$ and $B$ are bit-strings.
+So the order of an XOR operation in a stream cipher does not matter for the result.
+This property is known as **commutativity**.)

 A typical XOR stream cipher is depicted in *Figure 3*.
-You first take a private key K and use it to generate a keystream.
+You first take a private key $K$ and use it to generate a keystream.
 The keystream is, then, combined with the plaintext via an XOR operation to produce the ciphertext.
-Any agent that receives the ciphertext can easily decrypt it if they have the key K. All she needs to do is create a keystream as long as the ciphertext according to the specified procedure of the scheme and XOR it with the ciphertext.
+Any agent that receives the ciphertext can easily decrypt it if they have the key $K$.
+All she needs to do is create a keystream as long as the ciphertext according to the specified procedure of the scheme and XOR it with the ciphertext.

 *Figure 3: An XOR stream cipher*